-The New Zealand Search and Rescue (NZSAR) Council was established by Cabinet in February 2003 to provide high level strategic governance to all search and rescue agencies in New Zealand.
-The Council comprises the Chief Executives (or their designated representatives) of six public organisations with strong links to the Search and Rescue (SAR) Sector.
+The New Zealand Search and Rescue (NZSAR) Council (est. 2003) provides strategic governance to all search and rescue agencies in New Zealand.
+The Council comprises the Chief Executives (or their designated representatives) of seven Government Departments with roles and responsibilities to the Search and Rescue (SAR) Sector.
 It is chaired by the CEO of the Ministry of Transport.

 The mandate of the Council is to:

 - provide strong strategic co-ordination for all search and rescue in New Zealand.

 - provide strategic policy advice to government.